reybalolot/airline-booking-system/README.md

 	- Government-issued alerts, health and safety warnings

 ## 7. Functional Requirements
----
 ### Use Cases

 1. User Registration
-*Description*:
+Description:
-	- Allows a user-customers to register an account in the airline booking system using their email and password or through their Google account.
+- Allows user-customers to register an account in the airline booking system using their email and password or through their Google account.
 The system will check the inputs and create the account if they are valid.
-*Actors*:
+Actors:
 - Customer
-*Preconditions*:
+Preconditions:
 - The user is on the registration page.
 - The user has an active internet connection.
-*Postconditions*:
+Postconditions:
 - A new user account is created and stored in the system.
 - The user is logged in and redirected to their dashboard or the home page.
-*Main Flow*:
+Main Flow:
 - The user navigates to the registration page.
 - The user enters their email, password, and other necessary details.
 - The user submits the form.
 - The system validates the inputs.
 - The system creates a new user account and stores the details in the database.
 - The user receives a confirmation message.
-*Alternate Flows*:
+Alternate Flows:
-**Flow 1**: *Register Using Google Account*
+Flow 1: Register Using Google Account
 - The user selects the Google login option.
 - The system redirects the user to the Google authentication page.
 - Upon successful authentication, the system creates a new user account linked to the Google account.
-**Flow 2**: *Invalid Input Provided*
+Flow 2: Invalid Input Provided
 - The system detects an invalid email or password.
 - The system prompts the user to correct the input and retry the registration.

 2. Booking a Flight
-*Description*:
+Description:
-	- Allows a user-customers to search for and book flights based on their travel preferences.
+- Allows  user-customers to search for and book flights based on their travel preferences.
 Customers can enter their travel details, such as origin, destination, and travel dates, to find available flights.
-*Actors*:
+Actors:
 - Customer
 - System
-*Preconditions*:
+Preconditions:
 - Customer is logged into the system.
 - Flight to be booked is available.
-*Postconditions*:
+Postconditions:
 - Flight booking is confirmed and a confirmation email is sent to the customer.
-*Main Flow*:
+Main Flow:
 - Customer searches for available flights by entering travel details (origin, destination, dates).
 - System displays a list of available flights.
 - Customer selects a flight and enters passenger details.
 - Customer reviews the booking details and proceeds to payment.
 - System processes the payment and confirms the booking.
 - System sends a confirmation email to the customer.

 3. Cancel a Booking
-*Description*:
+Description:
-	- Allows a user-customers to cancel their existing flight bookings.
-Customers can log into the system, navigate to their bookings, and select the booking they wish to cancel.
+- Allows user-customers to cancel their existing flight bookings.
+Customers can log into the system, navigate their bookings, and select the booking they wish to cancel.
-*Actors*:
+Actors:
 - Customer
 - System
-*Preconditions*:
+Preconditions:
 - Customer has an existing booking.
-*Postconditions*:
+Postconditions:
 - Booking is canceled and a cancellation email is sent to the customer.
-*Main Flow*:
+Main Flow:
 - Customer logs into the system and navigates to their bookings.
 - Customer selects the booking to cancel.
 - System prompts for confirmation of cancellation.
 - Customer confirms the cancellation.
 - System processes the cancellation and updates the booking status.
 - System sends a cancellation email to the customer.

 4. Check Flight Status
-*Description*:
+Description:
 - Allows customers to check the current status of their flights.
 Customers can enter flight details, such as the flight number and date, to retrieve the latest information.
-*Actors*:
+Actors:
 - Customer
 - System
-*Preconditions*:
+Preconditions:
 - None.
-*Postconditions*:
+Postconditions:
 - Flight status is displayed to the customer.
-*Main Flow*:
+Main Flow:
 - Customer enters flight details (flight number, date).
 - System retrieves and displays the current status of the flight

 ### System Features
 1. User Authentication
-**Description**:
+Description:
 - This feature allows users to register for a new account using their email and password, as well as log in to the system.
-**Priority**:
+Priority:
 - High
-**Inputs**:
+Inputs:
 - Email
 - Password
-**Processing**:
+Processing:
 - Validate the email and password (e.g., check for proper format and strength).
 - Create a new user account and store the information in the database.
 - Log the user in upon successful registration.
-**Outputs**:
+Outputs:
 - If registration is successful, the user is logged in and redirected to the appropriate page.
 - If login is successful, the user is redirected to their dashboard or home page.
-**Error Handling**:
+Error Handling:
 - If the email is already associated with an existing account, show an error message indicating that the user must log in instead.
 - If invalid input is provided (e.g., improperly formatted email or weak password), the system shows error messages guiding the user to correct the input.

 2. Flight Search
-**Description**:
+Description:
 - This feature allows users to search for available flights based on their travel preferences, such as origin, destination, and travel dates.
-**Priority**:
+Priority:
 - High
-**Inputs**:
+Inputs:
 - Origin
 - Destination
 - Travel Dates
 - Number of Passengers
 - Class Preference (Economy, Business, etc.)
-**Processing**:
+Processing:
 - Validate the input data (e.g., check for valid locations and dates).
 - Query the database for available flights matching the search criteria.
 - Sort and filter the results based on user preferences (e.g., price, duration).
-**Outputs**:
+Outputs:
 - Display a list of available flights with details such as airline, departure and arrival times, duration, and price.
-**Error Handling**:
+Error Handling:
 - If no flights are found, show a message indicating no available flights for the selected criteria.
 - If invalid input is provided (e.g., incorrect date format), show error messages guiding the user to correct the input.

 3. Booking Management
-**Description**:
+Description
 - This feature allows users to book, view, and cancel their flight reservations.
-**Priority**:
+Priority:
 - High
-**Inputs**:
+Inputs:
 - Selected Flight
 - Passenger Details (Name, Age, etc.)
 - Payment Information
-**Processing**:
+Processing:
 - Validate the passenger details and payment information.
 - Reserve the selected flight and create a booking record in the database.
 - Process the payment and confirm the booking.
-**Outputs**:
+Outputs:
-	- If booking is successful, display a confirmation message and booking details.
+- If the booking is successful, display a confirmation message and booking details.
 - If viewing bookings, display a list of the user’s current and past bookings.
 - If canceling a booking, update the booking status and display a cancellation confirmation.
-**Error Handling**:
+Error Handling:
 - If the selected flight is no longer available, show an error message and prompt the user to select another flight.
 - If invalid input is provided (e.g., incorrect payment information), show error messages guiding the user to correct the input.

 4. Payment Processing
-**Description**:
+Description:
 - This feature securely processes payments for flight bookings.
-**Priority**:
+Priority:
 - High
-**Inputs**:
+Inputs:
 - Payment Information (Credit Card Number, Expiry Date, CVV, etc.)
 - Booking Amount
-**Processing**:
+Processing:
 - Validate the payment information.
 - Process the payment through a secure payment gateway.
 - Update the booking status to confirmed upon successful payment.
-**Outputs**:
+Outputs:
 - If payment is successful, display a payment confirmation message and update the booking status.
 - If payment fails, display an error message and prompt the user to retry or use a different payment method.
-**Error Handling**:
+Error Handling:
 - If the payment gateway is unavailable, show an error message and prompt the user to try again later.
 - If invalid payment information is provided, show error messages guiding the user to correct the input.

 5. Notification System
-**Description**:
+Description:
 - This feature sends email notifications for booking confirmations, cancellations, and other relevant updates.
-**Priority**:
+Priority:
 - Medium
-**Inputs**:
+Inputs:
 - User Email
 - Notification Type (Booking Confirmation, Cancellation, etc.)
 - Relevant Booking Details
-**Processing**:
+Processing:
 - Generate the appropriate email content based on the notification type and booking details.
 - Send the email to the user’s registered email address.
-**Outputs**:
+Outputs:
 - If the email is sent successfully, log the notification in the system.
 - If the email fails to send, log the error and retry sending.
-**Error Handling**:
+Error Handling:
 - If the email server is unavailable, queue the email for later delivery and notify the user of the delay.
 - If the user’s email address is invalid, show an error message and prompt the user to update their email address.

 ## 8. Non-Functional Requirements
 ---